gwenbiophys/NaiveDynamics.jl/docs/src/devdirections.md

 - [] check the naive unique pairs function for correctness.
 I was kinda just throwing stuff at a wall to see if it worked
 - [] fix precision selection so the precision can be selected by user exactly one time and is persistent throughout.
-- [] Get test coverage working and automated with each commit.
-Make the testing run locally without waiting for the cloud and fighting around with the cloud not having a GPU OR make a local GPU test?
-No idea how it works!
 - [] Fix position recording so that the simulation can be logged for a user specified number of runs
 - [] add ```simulate!()``` resolution so that the system can log the last few steps, if the last step does not trigger a logging of the chunk
 - [x] fix bug in simulation recorder where the chunk_index has to be updated inside the for each step loop. when placed inside the record_simulation if statement, then the value will be reset by simulate!() to it's initial definition value each step, even if the place where the value was defined as '2' sits outside of the stepper loop. this could be automagically fixed when we move to more direct function arguments rather than the equivalency pile up top.